The Surgery – Uganda

 Malaria is unusual in Kampala but more common outside of the city.
 Chloroquine-resistance is present, and prophylaxis with mefloquine, doxycycline or malarone is generally recommended.
 The Surgery physicians can offer advice regarding prophylaxis.
 One should consult with their personal physician before traveling, and refer to the CDC Travel Website for the most up-to-date health information.

-Those coming for care at The Surgery are mostly expatriates, tourists, wealthier Ugandans, and those working for entities that provided medical insurance – including airlines, embassies and NGOs in Uganda.
-They tend to be more educated and truly interested in maintaining their personal health.
-The Surgery also offers charitable services.
-A street children’s charity and most all the orphanages in Kampala rely on The Surgery for medical care and receive free consultations.
-In addition to the common health problems encountered in primary care, The Surgery also regularly attends to those suffering from malaria, schistosomiasis, HIV, and intestinal parasitic diseases.
+Those coming for care at The Surgery are mostly expatriates, tourists, wealthier Ugandans, and those working for entities that provided medical insurance – including airlines, embassies and NGOs located in Uganda.
+The Surgery patients tend to be more educated and well-to-do than mainstream Africans.
+The Surgery also offers charitable services, for example to street a children’s ministry and to orphanages, though these are not main populations served.

 English is the most common language spoken in Kampala.
 The entire staff of The Surgery speak English, as do most all the patients.
 Other languages commonly used in the city include Swahili, Luganda, and Congolese.